 - What is the style, genre or fashion or your work?

 - What problems does your art solve?

 - Does your art give your customer a feeling of being special or exclusivity?

 - Is there and investment potential in your work?

 - Does your art allow your customer to express their feelings, beliefs or life?

 It may not be that easy to figure out what makes your art sizzle but you need to get to the things that make a prospect want to buy.
 A worn out word like “unique” probably has little meaning and after all isn’t most art unique (unless you are selling prints or limited editions)?

 One way to determine your sizzle it to talk to your present customers and ask them what they think makes up your sizzle.
-In the previous article Five Simple Steps To Grow Your Creative Business the importance of talking to your customers about your business was discussed – make your sizzle a part of the discussion!
+I invite your to check out the article Grow Your Art Business By Talking To Your Customers! for some ideas on how to survey your customers – make your sizzle a part of the discussion!
 Many times you will learn something new about the benefits your work provides and you can use this in your next sales situation.

 A Steak and Sizzle Exercise

 Here is an exercise to help you separate the steak from the sizzle for your art.
 Get a piece of paper and divide it into two columns.
 In one column you will list what describes the “steak’ or the attributes of your art.
 In the other column you will list what describes the “sizzle” or the benefits your art provides.
 Do this exercise for each of your products (or types or genres of art).
 Look carefully to see if your different art works have some commonality in “sizzle” – these will become important in selling and marketing your creations.